karaokemugen/karaokemugen-app/README.md

   * **Configure** application behaviour and **view logs**
   * **Manage** your song library (add, remove, edit...)
   * **View stats** like most played or requested songs
-* **User profiles** with access rights, favorites list, and other info
+* **User profiles** with access rights, favorites list, and preferences
 * **Web interface** for smartphone/tablet/PC ~~IE6 compatible~~
   * Public interface is for public and can be set to _restricted mode_ to prevent adding songs or in _closed mode_ to prevent access while you prepare your karaoke.
   * Users can **add songs** they want from the library.
   * Operators can **organize playlists** and control the player through the operator interface.
-* **Highly customized experience** to tailor the app to your specific needs (for twitch streams, in front of a crowd, between friends, for karaoke contests, etc.)
+* **Highly customizable experience** to tailor the app to your specific needs (for twitch streams, in front of a crowd, between friends, for karaoke contests, etc.)
 * **Display karaoke information** or operator announcements during song playback
 * **Export/import** playlists, favorites, blacklist criterias sets
 * And **many other things**!
 Check out the [feature list](http://mugen.karaokes.moe/en/features.html)